What is Cardiology?

-Patients at Dr. Fenster’s office, across the street from Palm Beach Gardens Medical Center, experience the latest in diagnostic testing, including nuclear stress tests, digital echocardiograms, digital electrocardiograms (EKGs), and more.
+Patients at Dr. Fenster’s office experience the latest in diagnostic testing, including nuclear stress tests, digital echocardiograms, digital electrocardiograms (EKGs), and more.
 But Dr. Fenster takes this dedication one step further by teaching his patients how to prevent heart disease from progressing.

 Dr. Fenster spends time with his patients, regularly counseling them on living a heart-healthy life, including proper exercise and nutrition regimens.
 Additionally, he arranges a free consultation with his in-house nutritionist for those patients meeting specific criteria.
 Dr. Fenster has taken his commitment to the community as well, by working with local country clubs to assist their members in leading heart-healthy lives.